Have you thought about buying a custom suit online?

 Arden Reed doesn’t have any info about the fabric they use on their website, but founder Mike Abadi discusses the details on this Style Forum thread.
 For those of you who care about wool-blends and canvassing, definitely check it out.
 For the rest of you, the bottom line is you don’t have to worry about Arden Reed suits falling apart after normal wear.

 The best part of a good review is the photos.
 These photos were taken right after the suit was delivered, so no alterations have been made.
-However, a couple of alterations are definitely needed.
+However, alterations are definitely needed.
 Can you tell what they are?
 Scroll down for the answer…

 If you guessed that the pants are too long, you were right!
 They aren’t way too long, just a half inch or so.
 This would be okay for most guys, but shorter men should make sure that their dress pants are hemmed nice and short so they don’t break at all.
 In other words, there should be little or no crease above the ankle.